blelump/rust_interview/README.md

 Your work should be available via GitHub as a public repository, commit often[1].

 Value quality over quantity.
 And, finally, when in doubt – especially about the scope of the task – feel free to ask.

+### Bonus points

+You would outperform competition if you would:
+- use [keriox](https://github.com/jolocom/keriox) lib for using events instead of using mock structure
+- add support for multiple transport protocols
+- describe how to solve asyn vs sync communication
+- leverage [keriox](https://github.com/jolocom/keriox) derivation path for unique identifier

 \[1\]: Get familiar with SRP principle (if you don't know it yet) and apply it to commits.
 Get familiar with this https://chris.beams.io/posts/git-commit/ .